‘Shameless’ Cast Wraps Up L.A. Season 10 Filming, Premiere Is Just A Week Away

 Hampton’s update of the production status of Season 10 has been live on her Instagram profile for less than 24 hours.
 In that time, it has been viewed roughly 1,000 times an hour with just under 100 people taking the time to leave a comment.

 Notably, a few of her followers took issue with the emphasis she put on the words “it’s over.”
-The followers took issue with it as it suggested the series as a whole could be over.
-These individuals noted they would continue to watch Shameless for as many new seasons as the network released.
+The followers took issue with it as it suggested the series, as a whole, could be over.
+These individuals noted they would continue to watch Shameless for as many new seasons as the network releases.

 Shanola had a few followers that jokingly asked if they could travel to Chicago to celebrate with her and the rest of the cast.
-As was typical with her posts, she had many who opted to complement her and declare their love for her.
+As was typical with her posts, she had many who opted to compliment her and declare their love for her.

 “You are so beautiful and gifted Queen,” one follower penned.

-A second added: “Congratulations Shanola.
+A second added, “Congratulations Shanola.
 What a run!!”

 Several of her followers echoed the comment above as they congratulated her and the rest of her co-stars on the incredible run the series has had.